nicklatch/nicklatch/README.md

 - Go
 - TypeScript/JavaScript
 - Phoenix/LiveView
-- OTP
-- The Spring Ecosystem
-- Chi and Go's net/http lib

 My current interests include functional programming primarily in the BEAM ecosystem (Elixir, Gleam, and Erlang) and with ML style languages (Haskell and Ocaml).
 I also really enjoy digging into the nitty-gritty details of web service performance and exploring realtime concurrent systems.